WilliamKulha/factorial/readme.md

 ## Description

-_An application that takes a number provided by the user and calculates that numbers factorial._
+_An application that takes a number provided by the user and calculates that numbers factorial using a recursive function_

 ## Setup/Installation Requirements